Nancy Wheeler

-Nancy Wheeler is a fictional character from the Netflix television show Stranger Things, portrayed by American actor Natalia Dyer.
-She is the sister of Mike Wheeler, the girlfriend of Jonathan Byers, and the ex-girlfriend of Steve Harrington.
-Nancy starts investigating the disappearance of Will Byers when her friend Barbara also goes missing.
-She teams up with her future boyfriend Jonathan Byers to investigate Will and Barbara's disappearance, which leads to her discovery of the Upside Down, an alternate dimension.
+Nancy Wheeler is a fictional character from the Netflix science fiction horror television series Stranger Things, portrayed by Natalia Dyer.
+She is the sister of Mike Wheeler and the girlfriend of Steve Harrington before dating Jonathan Byers.
+Nancy starts investigating the disappearance of Jonathan's brother Will when her friend Barbara Holland also goes missing.
+She teams up with Jonathan to investigate Will and Barbara's disappearance, which leads to her discovery of the Upside Down, an alternate dimension.

 Portrayal

-In an interview for Cosmopolitan, Natalia Dyer reveals that she auditioned for the role twice and first thought she "bombed" the initial audition.
+In an interview for Cosmopolitan, Natalia Dyer revealed that she auditioned for the role twice and first thought she "bombed" the initial audition.

+Nancy's attire for most of the fifth season was inspired by the fictional character John Rambo, and her wolf cut hairstyle was inspired by another character, Ellen Ripley.

+Natalia Dyer had said in an interview she had some influence over the character's epilogue.
+"The Duffers, they’d go around a little bit and be like, ‘Well, what do you think?’ [...]
+‘Where do you see your character?"

+Nancy was named after and inspired by Nancy Thompson, a character from Wes Craven's 1984 slasher film A Nightmare on Elm Street.